Get insider access

 Edge

-There's a local dimming feature, but like most edge-lit monitors, it's terrible.
-It doesn't use Mini LED backlighting like the Samsung Odyssey Neo G7 S32BG75.
-There are only 8 vertical dimming zones, and it takes time for each zone to light up when there are fast-moving objects.
+This monitor has a terrible edge-lit local dimming feature.
+There are only eight vertical dimming zones, and it takes time for each zone to light up when there are fast-moving objects.
 It causes uniformity issues when an entire zone lights up, especially in the test pattern, but it isn't as distracting in real content because the algorithm doesn't seem overly aggressive either, and most zones are on all the time.
+Check out the Samsung Odyssey Neo G7 S32BG75 instead if you want something with better local dimming.

 8.0